basham/swit-workshop-a11y/slides.md

 `VO` + (`Shift`) + `Command` + `H`

+Notes:
+You can also go to the next or previous heading.

 ## Go to next table

 `VO` + (`Shift`) + `Command` + `T`

+Notes:
+Go to the next or previous table.

 ## Go to next list

 `VO` + (`Shift`) + `Command` + `X`

+Notes:
+Go to the next or previous list.